 STEP 2.
 Use your EBT card or your WIC benefits.
 Ask at the market’s information booth or market manager how to use your CalFresh EBT card.
 The market staff person will swipe your card and you will receive CalFresh EBT tokens to spend on any eligible food item at the market.

 STEP 3.
 Receive your Market Match scrip.
-The market staff person will match your CalFresh and WIC benefits, providing you with Market Match tokens to spend on fruits and veggies.*
+The market staff person will match your CalFresh and WIC benefits, providing you with Market Match tokens or scrip to spend on fruits and veggies.*

 STEP 4.
 Get more fruits and vegetables.
 Spend the Market Match tokens with any farmer in the market that sells fruits, vegetables, nuts and food plant starts.